ShashankRaoCoding/SNP_Manager/README.md

 Important Disclaimers:
 Use at Your Own Risk: The tools and functions in this repository are intended for research and educational purposes.
 Users are encouraged to independently verify the accuracy of the outputs, especially when utilizing the library for critical or sensitive applications.
-No Warranty: The author, Shashank Rao, and any contributors to this repository are not responsible for any errors, omissions, or damages resulting from the use or misuse of the software.
+No Warranty: The author, and any contributors to this repository are not responsible for any errors, omissions, or damages resulting from the use or misuse of the software.
 Data Input Requirements: Some associated programs may require input data in specific formats.
 Users are responsible for ensuring their data meets these requirements.
 By using this software, you agree to assume all risks associated with its use.